Budgeting Word Search

 An emergency fund is a savings reserve set aside specifically to cover unexpected expenses or income loss — job loss, medical bills, major car repairs, home emergencies.
 Financial advisors universally recommend building an emergency fund of 3–6 months of living expenses before aggressively investing.
 Without one, any unexpected event forces you to take on debt or liquidate investments at potentially bad times.

-The average American could not cover a $1,000 emergency without going into debt, according to surveys.
+Real example: The average American could not cover a $1,000 emergency without going into debt, according to surveys.
 Yet a car transmission failure costs $2,500, an ER visit averages $2,200, and losing a job at the wrong time without savings can cascade into credit card debt that takes years to escape.